godror/godror/README.md

 like `host:port/service_name`, or a connect descriptor like `(DESCRIPTION=...)`.

 You can specify connection timeout seconds with "?connect_timeout=15" - Ping uses this timeout, NOT the Deadline in Context!
+Note that `connect_timeout` requires at least 19c client.

 For more connection options, see [Godor Connection Handling](https://godror.github.io/godror/doc/connection.html).